SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)
 ## &#x1F34F;  UPDATES 20.05.2020-OpenCore
-* Fix USB Power Managment
+* Fix USB Power Managment SSDT
 ## &#x1F34F;  UPDATES 18.05.2020-OpenCore
 * OC-DW1820a
 * Kexts